cftp/twitter-tracker/readme.txt

 `tt_allowed_html` filter – WARNING – incorrect use of this filter could make your website vulnerable to cross-site scripting attacks; if in doubt, do not use it.
 Amend the HTML elements and attributes allowed in the preamble and HTML after values.
 This filter passes a second param specifying the context the allowed HTML is for.

+'tt_cache_expiry' filter – The default cache for each widget is 300 seconds.
+Hook this filter to change this, but do not lower it too much on busy sites as you'll run out of API accesses and your site will be slower.

 == Translations ==

 * Dutch translation by Milo van der Linden of [De OpenGeoGroep](http://www.opengeogroep.nl/)